kyphan38/web/assets/docs/leetcode/dsa/array.md

   - Created on the heap (unlike static arrays on the stack)
   - Memory block size is based on an initial capacity (user-defined or default)
 - Capacity vs size
-  - Size: Number of elements currently stored
+  - Size: number of elements currently stored
-  - Capacity: Total memory reserved (typically exceeds size for growth)
+  - Capacity: total memory reserved (typically exceeds size for growth)
 - Growth mechanism
   - When size exceeds capacity
     - Allocate a larger memory block (often 2x the previous capacity)